 At this point, I feel like Teddy is used to being in a medical setting.
 Despite his nonverbal status, he’s usually very happy.
 He takes many things that happen in stride, even when it involves pokes and blood draws.
 Part of that makes my mama heart ache, knowing that he has to work and give so much for basic needs and services yet so grateful for making situations less stressful.
 Having your child be medically fragile is exhausting on its own, adding in complications, there’s no greater fear.

-Stories like these help us all feel less alone – thank you Teddy and family for sharing!
+Stories like these help us feel less alone – thank you, Teddy and family, for sharing!
 Do you have a story you would like to share with our community?
 Write to us at [email protected].

 Got more questions about PICCs or Ports?
 Check out our Educational Hub for more information.

 Living with illness and disability can be isolating.
 Thankfully, it doesn’t have to be.
 Sign up below to be in the know on our latest product and content releases, exclusive offers, and community events.